-- 1. The programme includes the Master's degree audit, with a study load of 120 credits.
-Subsection e and q - 2.
-Students following two simultaneous Master's degree programmes at TU Delft must earn at least 60 additional unique credits in addition to a complete Master's degree programme of 120 credits. - 3.
-Subjects that were part of the Bachelor's degree programme that qualified a student for admission to the Master's degree programme may not be included in the Master's degree programme.
-If a compulsory component has already been completed in the aforementioned Bachelor's degree programme, the Board of Examiners will designate an alternative subject.
-If an elective module of the degree programme has already been completed in the aforementioned Bachelor's degree programme, the student will select an alternative elective module.
-Subsection a - 4.
-The Master's degree audit is concluded with a MSc thesis.
-This MSc thesis demonstrates that the student possesses and is able to apply the knowledge, insight and skills acquired in the degree programme.

-Subsection a - 5.
-The degree programme is described in the annex, along with the subjects, including the study load, number of contact hours and form of examination of each subject, as well as the programming of the examination and the language.
-Subsection e and x - 6.
+- 1. The programme includes the Master degree audit, with a study load of 120 credits. - 2.
+Following approval from the two Boards of Examiners concerned, a student may take an individual double degree programme in which two Master programmes are combined simultaneously to create a programme of at least 180 credits.
+Upon completion the student is awarded two Master diplomas.
+The student must earn at least 60 unique credits for each Master degree programme. - 3.
+Courses that were part of the Bachelor degree programme that qualified a student for admission to the Master degree programme may not be included in the Master degree programme.
+If a compulsory component has already been completed in the aforementioned Bachelor degree programme, the Board of Examiners will designate an alternative course.
+If an elective course of the degree programme has already been completed in the aforementioned Bachelor degree programme, the student will select an alternative elective course. - 4.
+The Master degree audit is concluded with an MSc thesis, a final test or assignment.
+The MSc thesis, final test or assignment demonstrates that the student possesses and is able to apply the knowledge, insight and skills acquired in the degree programme. - 5.
+The degree programme is described in the annex of the specific MSc programme, along with the courses and subjects, including the study load, number of contact hours and form of examination of each course, as well as the programming of the examination and the language. - 6.
 The actual design of the education is elaborated in greater detail in the study guide.
-Subsection x